calculemuscode/oli-hammock/README.md

 `read` function).
 This file includes most of the grading logic; if there is no `parse` function defined, then it includes all of the grading and feedback logic.

+The questions.json file should either be a single {@link QuestionSpec} or a list of QuestionSpec objects.

 ``` json
 {
   "prompt": "Enter a nonnegative even number, then a nonnegative odd number",